-- (1) What are your organization's main products and services?
-What are the delivery mechanisms used to provide your products and services to your CUSTOMERS? - (2) What is your organizational culture?
+- (1) What are your organization's main educational programs, offerings, and services?
+What are the delivery mechanisms used to provide your educational programs, offerings, and services? - (2) What is your organizational culture?
 What are your stated PURPOSE, VISION, MISSION, and VALUES? - (3) What is your workforce profile?
-What are your workforce or employee groups and segments?
-What are their KEY requirements and expectations?
+What are your workforce groups and segments?
+What are their key requirements and expectations?
 What are their education levels?
-What are your organization's workforce and job diversity, organized bargaining units, KEY benefits, and special health and safety requirements? - (4) What are your major facilities, technologies, and equipment? - (5) What is the regulatory environment under which your organization operates?
-What are the applicable occupational health and safety regulations; accreditation, certification, or registration requirements; relevant industry standards; and environmental, financial, and product regulations?
+What are your organization's workforce and job diversity, organized bargaining units, key benefits, and special health and safety requirements? - (4) What are your major facilities, technologies, and equipment? - (5) What is the regulatory environment under which your organization operates?
+What are the mandated federal, state, and local standards, curricula, programs, and assessments; applicable occupational health and safety regulations; accreditation requirements; administrator and teacher certification requirements; and environmental and financial regulations?
+What are your district boundaries and service offering restrictions, as appropriate?